 Through the OBVM program, scientists collect data essential to best manage, protect and restore the ecological structure on WMAs and WEAs.
 Scientists evaluate, summarize and compare the structural condition of several habitat types to desired future conditions.
 Over time, they monitor how vegetation responds to management practices such as prescribed burning, roller-chopping and herbicide treatments.
 If the vegetative structure in a given WMA or WEA does not correspond to the vegetative structure that is most desirable, land managers can use OBVM data to adapt their land management strategies and, thus, more effectively restore these lands.
 In short, OBVM yields data that reflects the cause-and-effect relationships between specific land management techniques and resulting land conditions.

 In addition to GCR and OBVM, Upland Habitat scientists are responsible for many other land restoration and land management projects, as well as for providing scientific counsel for land management decisions.
-Some additional Upland Habitat projects include: a cattle grazing project that investigates the effects of cattle grazing on natural ecosystems, a natalgrass project that investigates how to control natalgrass (Melinis repens) in a scrub system, a research project on land management techniques for scrub habitat, and a research project on land management techniques for flatwoods ecosystems.
+Some additional Upland Habitat projects include: Control of Cabbage Palms (Sabal Palmetto) on Tosohatchee Wildlife Management Area, a Sanibel Island Rice Rat Project ongoing research on habitat selection and use of the Sanibel Island rice rat, a research project on land management techniques for scrub habitat, and a research project monitoring isolated wetlands in support of Flatwoods Salamander habitat restoration.

 Reference: Guide to the Natural Communities of Florida 2010 Edition

 From left: associate research scientist Kent Williges with